-Palliative care, and the medical sub-specialty of palliative medicine, is specialized medical care for people living with serious illness.
-It focuses on providing relief from the symptoms and stress of a serious illness.
+Palliative care is specialized medical care for people living with a serious illness.
+This type of care is focused on providing relief from the symptoms and stress of the illness.
 The goal is to improve quality of life for both the patient and the family.

-Palliative Care Improves Quality of Life
+Palliative Care Improves Quality of Life and Lowers Symptom Burden

 The Growth of Palliative Care